oszkocsilk/repo-search-app/README.md

 You can sort and order those values.
 You can navigate by pagination.

+To test the search, type "name" or "repo" for name search.

 There are some placeholders, to show they are work well.(History page, Page 1, Page 2 and mobie view) There is link in view, what you can see only in mobile view.